lthben/water-future/README.md

 <!-- ## Unsolved problems, etc -->

-No unsolved problems at all
+No unsolved problems at all.
+Hell yeah.